How do Workers’ Compensation death benefits work?

 insurance agent explains workers’ compensation death benefits to clients

-If an employee passes away due to a work-related injury or illness, workers’ compensation includes death benefits that can provide financial support for their family.
+If an employee dies due to a work-related injury or illness, workers’ compensation death benefits, also called workers’ comp survivor benefits, can help provide financial support for the family or dependents of the deceased.

-Workers’ compensation typically covers medical expenses, lost wages and rehabilitation for employees who are injured or become ill while performing their job duties.
+Workers’ compensation insurance coverage can help cover medical expenses, lost wages and rehabilitation for injured workers or employees who become ill while performing their job.

-When an employee passes away due to a work accident or illness, it can significantly impact their family, both emotionally and financially.
+When an employee passes away due to a work accident or occupational disease or illness, it can significantly impact their family.

-Death benefits from workers’ compensation exist to provide financial help during these difficult circumstances by covering various costs, such as funeral expenses, and providing financial assistance.
+Death benefits from workers’ compensation exist to provide financial help during these difficult emotional and financial times.
+They can help cover costs such as burial expenses and financial assistance for families who depended on the income of the deceased.

 For example, if an employee died in a workplace accident, the benefits may be different than if the employee developed a terminal illness due to workplace exposure over time.